lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-05-11-jEdit-tricks.md

 <img src="/images/jEdit-tricks-looping-proof.png" alt="a proof of False?" width="500"/>

 What's going on?
 The first lemma, `whoops`, is actually false but the supplied proof fails to terminate.
 Isabelle assumes that the proof will succeed eventually, so it continues on and proves `False`.
 This strange phenomenon can only happen in interactive mode: the corresponding batch job will run forever.
-Unfortunately, a student once submitted work containing this error and almost entirely incorrect.
+Unfortunately, a student once submitted work containing this error; it was almost entirely incorrect and he had no idea.

 More beginner's points: